 Index

-Users can disable the index by commenting out the lines that load imakeidx and call \makeindex in book.sty, and by removing \printindex from book.tex.
+The index can be disabled by commenting out the lines that load imakeidx and call \makeindex in book.sty, and by removing \printindex from book.tex.